input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 or more sidechain submit their Merkle root at the same time, without aggregating them.
 Defining an order could solve this issue, but it could seriously slower the process, and is harder to optimise.

+#### Chunked aggregation

+This design could mitigate the problem of transaction size limitations when aggregating many `PartialMerkleRootToken`s.
+We could mint multiple intermediate tokens, each consuming a subset of `PartialMerkleRootToken`s.
+These intermediate tokens could be finally aggregated into a `FinalMerkleRootToken` or even into new intermediate tokens, removing any upper limitations to the participating sidechains.
+These intermediate tokens will have to track their verifier sidechains in their datums.

 #### Non-aggregated variant